rmarable/Ec2InstanceMaker/README.md

 Ec2InstanceMaker is an Open Source command line interface that makes it easy to build, access, and destroy servers and storage resources in the cloud.
-It is also a useful teaching tool for those who want to dive deep into cloud computing and storage paradigms, learn more about infrastructure automation, and explore the AWS ecosystem.
+It is also a useful teaching tool for those who want to dive deep into cloud computing, storage, and security paradigms, learn more about infrastructure automation, and explore the AWS ecosystem.

 ## License Information